Mr-Sheep/Ubiquiti-Tools/README.md

   this stuff is worth it, you can buy me a beer in return.

      - Patrick Kerwood @ LinuxBloggen.dk

+  MrSheep modified some part of this script.
+You dont have to buy me a beer if me meet, I prefer coffee lol.
 --------------------------------------------------------------------------------
 ```